Murder of Balbir Singh Sodhi: Sukhpal Singh Sodhi

 On August 4, 2002, less than a year after Balbir's death, his younger brother Sukhpal was shot to death while driving his taxicab in San Francisco, apparently killed by a stray bullet from a nearby gang fight.
 In response to this second tragedy, Balbir's son said, "What are you going to do with anger?
 We like peace and we are peaceful people."

 Memorialization of Balbir Singh Sodhi

-In the months prior to the 10-year anniversary of Sodhi's death, the Arizona legislature decided that they wanted to remove Sodhi’s name and plaque from the state’s 9/11 memorial.
+In the months prior to the 10-year anniversary of Sodhi's death, the Arizona Legislature decided that it wanted to remove Sodhi's name and plaque from the state's 9/11 memorial.
 This was vetoed by the governor after an outcry of advocacy from community groups in the area.